Title: Functional Imaging

 Previous editions: 2018

 This 8 day course is an intermediate level course for PhD students, postdocs and technicians in biology and biomedical science who already have experience with widefield and/or confocal fluorescence microscopy but want to extend their knowledge with the functional imaging techniques.
 After this course, participants will understand the principles of these methods and their limitations.
 In this course we will focus on functional imaging technologies that can be used in biology such as FRET, FLIM, FRAP, FCS & super-resolution microscopy.
 Furthermore, participants will be introduced to the latest developments in fluorescent probes, sample preparation, data-analysis and data statistics.
 The course consists of theoretical lectures & tutorials (~50%) and hands-on experiments (~50%) at the microscope, including an image analysis session.
 This course runs in parallel with the 4 weeks Advanced Microscopy course for UvA master students.
 The teaching staff consists of experts in the field from the van Leeuwenhoek Centre of Advanced Microscopy.
-Participants are encouraged to discuss their specific microscopy issues or future experiments during the course.
+A special session will be dedicated to discuss the participants specific microscopy projects and issues.

 |Day 1:||Fluorescence microscopy & probes|

 |Fluorescence Resonance Energy Transfer (FRET) microscopy|

 |Day 2:||Filter and spectral FRET|